dekoza/mtgpl/AFR.rst

    |mana_3|\ |mana_g|: Until end of turn, Werewolf Pack Leader has base power and toughness 5/3, gains trample, and isn't a Human.

-:mtgtip:`You Find a Cursed Idol<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/f/efb5671a-942a-4730-9756-32fe600e0528.jpg?1625102937|https://scryfall.com/card/afr/213/you-find-a-cursed-idol?utm_source=api>`
+:mtgtip:`You Find a Cursed Idol<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/f/efb5671a-942a-4730-9756-32fe600e0528.jpg?1625265728|https://scryfall.com/card/afr/213/you-find-a-cursed-idol?utm_source=api>`
    Choose one —

-   • Smash it — Destroy target artifact.
+   • Smash It — Destroy target artifact.

-   • Life the Curse — Destroy target enchantment.
+   • Lift the Curse — Destroy target enchantment.

    • Steal Its Eyes — Create an Treasure token and venture into the dungeon.
 (Enter the first room or advance to the next room.)